 Second, meet with staff at the Nanovic Institute for European Studies to review the requirements for the minor and to discuss your plan for fulfilling them.
 The Institute staff will also work with you on completing and processing the necessary paperwork and will contact you once you have been officially added to the program.

 The Director of Undergraduate Studies is available to help with issues such as declaring the minor, tracking progress toward completion of the minor, planning course schedules prior to registration, determining course eligibility (both here and abroad), determining an essay topic or director, MES file and academic records, as well as general program information.

-Both current MES participants and students interested in learning about the program are encouraged to meet with Dr. Stanfiel by appointment, or during open office hours.
-Office hours for Spring 2020 are Mondays, 10:30-12:30.
-Students are also welcome to contact Dr. Stanfiel directly with questions regarding the minor or any of our academic or curricular programs.
+Both current MES participants and students interested in learning about the program are encouraged to meet with Anna Dolezal, Student Programs Assistant Manager, by appointment.
+Students are also welcome to contact Ms. Dolezal directly with questions regarding the minor or any of our academic or curricular programs.